symfony2admingenerator/symfony2admingenerator.github.com/documentation/quick-start.markdown

 ### With the SensioGeneratorBundle

-In a schell write :
+In a shell write :

 {% highlight bash %}
 > php app/console generate:bundle